 Try as we might, life’s absurdities are not problems to be rid of nor are our contradictions meant to be done away with.
 We can work with our reality or we can work against it.

 Many of us live in a world of appearances, amputating ourselves here and there to fit into our various masks.
 Masks can be most helpful in navigating the world, as long as we remember it is not the mask that makes us lovable, otherwise they become our prison.
-We spend a lot of energy on these appearances, or who-we-wish-to-be, a perpetual self-improvement project while not nearly enough energy is invested into getting to know who we really are, just as we are.
+We spend a lot of energy on these appearances, or who-we-wish-to-be, a perpetual self-improvement project while not nearly enough energy is invested into getting to know who we really are.

 “…it had never occurred to him that what was great was not always cast in a form that was beautiful.”